wp-plugins/amr-ical-events-list/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.9.2 =
+*   Offers event styling by event categories.
+IE: if there are categories in the ics file, these will be echoed as classes on the event row.
+See (styling of events) [http://icalevents.anmari.com/2382-styling-of-ical-events/]
+*   Fix for display bug noticed by [shanafourder] (http://wordpress.org/support/topic/426964?replies=3#post-1610258) where if the ics event spanned 2 days in it's original timezone. (since some ical generators reduce all events to the UTC timezone, since this very possible).
+In this instance the end date would still be shown even if on conversion to display timezone it was the same day as the start date (normally suppressed).
+Behaviour has been adjusted so that decision not to show end date is made in the display timezone.
+*    Update of Danish translation from GeorgWP

 = Version 2.9.1 =
 *   Removed debug statements relating to unreleased new features - should NOT have been in 2.9.1.
 If you have 2.9, please update to 2.9.1 asap.
 *   Simplified the css a bit, to let theme styling take more effect - removed the box around "today's" events and removed the alt styling on the rows.
 If you liked these, then create a custom css in the plugin folder, copy the css from one of the older files.